NLnetLabs/unbound-manual/source/manpages/unbound-anchor.rst

 source distribution or https://github.com/NLnetLabs/unbound/blob/master/LICENSE and might be stale or not suitable to your purpose.

-By running :command:`unbound-anchor -l` the keys and certificate that are configured in the code are printed for your convenience.
+By running ``unbound-anchor -l`` the keys and certificate that are configured in the code are printed for your convenience.

 The built-in configuration can be overridden by providing a root-cert file and a rootkey file.